osamamnagiub/student-grades/README.md

 # Course Grade system

-A prototype for a grade system used to upload course grades and allow students to view their grades using their id, it used worker queues to handle large data efficiently
+A prototype for a grade system used to upload course grades and allow students to view their grades using their id, it uses worker queues to handle large data efficiently

 ## Diagram
 ![img.png](img.png)